Skip to main content

 MR comments with multiple GitLab groups

-If you're using Semgrep with multiple GitLab groups, ensure that you've completed one of the following steps to ensure that you see MR comments for repositories associated with all of your groups:
+If you're using Semgrep with multiple GitLab groups, ensure that you've completed the following steps to see MR comments for repositories associated with each of your groups:

-1. Create a Semgrep account connection with each GitLab group by signing in to your Semgrep account, navigating to Settings > Source code managers, and adding an entry for each group.
+1. Required for users with GitLab self-managed plans and optional for users with GitLab Cloud plans: Create a Semgrep source code manager connection with each GitLab group by signing in to your Semgrep account, navigating to Settings > Source code managers, and adding an entry for each group.
 Note that you only need to add an entry for the parent group to onboard a parent group and all of its subgroups.

 2. Add the GITLAB_TOKEN environment variable to your CI configuration.
 You can set GITLAB_TOKEN to the GitLab PAT that grants access to all of your GitLab groups, if possible, or you can use a different GitLab PAT for each of your GitLab groups.